openfort-xyz/ecosystem-wallet-expo-example/README.md

+> **Note:** To make these instructions concrete, we have created a sample ecosystem SDK called Rapidfire ID.
+You can find it in the NPM package directory as [`@rapidfire/id`](https://www.npmjs.com/package/@rapidfire/id).
+You can check out the GitHub repository for [Rapidfire SDK](https://github.com/openfort-xyz/ecosystem-sample) to learn how to create your own wallet.

-# Smart Wallet Expo Example
+# Ecosystem Wallet Expo Example
-This repository contains an example project showcasing the usage of a smart wallet application built with Expo.
+This repository contains an example project showcasing the usage of an ecosystem smart wallet application built with Expo.

 ## Features